-The Key Features of the Corporate Practice of Optometry in California
+The Key Features of the Corporate Practice of Optometry in Los Angeles, California

 Business Credit – Building business credit under a professional optometry corporation can be beneficial when it comes time to form a partnership or sell your business.
 It also may avoid the need for personal guarantees.

 Taxation – By electing your professional optometry corporation as an S-Corp, profits and losses pass through to shareholders, which avoids double taxation.
 S-Corp election also reduces self-employment taxes on shareholders who draw distributions.

 Fringe Benefits – Optometry care and retirement plans are available under a professional optometry corporation.

 The consequences of improperly forming a professional corporation include:

 • Forming an entity that doesn’t offer the protection or benefits you need.

 • Missing the timeframe to file an S-Corp election.

 • Falling out of compliance and losing the protection you formed the corporation to ensure.